Business

 Jobs priority in economic, recovery stimulus: Chatto

-Jobs priority
+Jobs Priority

 The economy can bounce back and recovery stimulated only when jobs are recreated and more created in proper time instead of relying on dole-outs, according to Rep. Edgar Chatto on Labor Day.
 The observance of workers’ day on May 1 fell on the fiesta of Tagbilaran City in honor of patron St. Joseph, the Worker.